How to migrate cPanel VPS to VPS servers

 6. Moreover, ensure that the System PHP-FPM settings for Max Requests, Max Children, and Process Idle Timeout values are the same on the new server as they are on the old server.

-7. Once this is done, check that the disk size on the new server is enough to accommodate the data from the old server once confirmed; you can then proceed with the migration.
+7. After confirming that the disk size on the new server is sufficient to accommodate data from the old server, proceed with the migration.

 8. To proceed with the migration, establish connectivity between both servers.
 Confirm that you let the IP addresses of both servers in CSF (ConfigServer Security & Firewall) and allow SSH key verification.